 For more tips on keeping your mouth healthy or to schedule your next appointment, contact our dental office in McAllen, TX today.

 By now, you have likely seen news reports questioning whether flossing is necessary for your oral health.
-Our expert dentist wants to remind patients that our […]
+We want to answer your question right away […]